rilhia/queens-with-friends/README.md

 ### ⚠️ Early Release Notice
 This is the **first public release** of Queens With Friends.
 While it has been tested, you may encounter a few bugs as I continue to refine the logic engine and UI.

 **Found a bug or have a suggestion?** I'd love to hear from you!
 Please connect with me and send a message on **[LinkedIn](https://www.linkedin.com/in/rilhia/)**.
-Your feedback helps make this tool better for everyone!
+Your feedback helps make this better for everyone!

 ---